-Overview: One of many pointy and prominent peaks in the rugged Kofa Mountains, Old Smokey is a non-technical ascent with some serious exposure on a narrow knife ridge to the summit.
+One of many pointy and prominent peaks in the rugged Kofa Mountains, Old Smokey, is a non-technical ascent with some severe exposure on a narrow knife ridge to the summit.

-Warning: This is an off-trail hike with no established route.
+Old Smokey Mountain is an off-trail hike with no established route.
 The Kofa Mountains are remote and extreme.
-There is no water or shade and this peak should not be attempted in summer or by inexperienced hikers.
+There is no water or shade, and this peak should not be attempted in summer or by inexperienced hikers.

-Hike: The hike begins at the end of the Kofa Queen Canyon road, at the signed wilderness boundary.
+The hike begins at the end of the Kofa Queen Canyon road, at the signed wilderness boundary.
 The shortest route to the peak heads south from this point.
 You could stay in the drainage and climb to the saddle in front of you or climb the steep hill to the left of the drainage and drop down into the shallow valley on the other side.
-Though steeper, the hill is free of brush and easier to travel.
+Though more vertical, the hill is free of brush and more comfortable to travel.

 Once on the ridge, head to the right toward the summit.
 The view to the west side reveals some awesome exposure and several hundred feet of drop to the valley below.
 Heading toward the summit, you will quickly encounter what looks like the summit block with a very challenging climb.
 This isn't it!
 Head around this to the right and approach the actual summit block next.
-Getting to the top requires what is otherwise an easy class 3 climb that will get in your head due to the 400 foot drop on the left of a 1 foot wide knife ridge with a more comfortable 20 foot drop on the right.
+Getting to the top requires what is otherwise an easy class 3 climb that will get in your head due to the 400-foot drop on the left of a 1-foot broad knife ridge with a more comfortable 20-foot drop on the right.

 Once past the knife-edge, the final 20 feet to the summit are a piece of cake and allow you to finally breathe easy and enjoy the views and sheer drop around you while contemplating the trip down!